-5.10.1 Fee refund and adjustment policies for maintenance fees, out-of-state tuition, general access fees, online fees, refundable special course fees, debt service fees, and student government
+5.10.1 Fee refund and adjustment policies for maintenance fees, out-of-state tuition, general access fees, online fees, refundable special course fees, debt service fees, and student government iv.
+Death of the student.

 Changes in a student's status which may require a refund include: